My experience with the Les Mills RPM certification process and why I did the training even though I already taught cycle.

-Why did you, Ms. Teri Zawrotny, want to get certified in RPM when you already teach cycle?
+Why did you want to get an RPM certification when you already teach cycle?

 I started taking Body Pump (the Les Mills weight-training class) last February.
 I’ve always considered myself in pretty good shape from all the running I do and, at the time, was teaching a weight-lifting class at another gym.
 However, within just a month of doing Body Pump just 1-2 days a week, I noticed visible changes in my body.
 Within 3 months, I had definition in places I never had before, particularly my hamstrings and shoulders, which I loved.
 I was hooked.
 In addition to Body Pump, I started taking Body Flow and became a 100% believer in Les Mills programs.
 The Les Mills programs motivate me like no other group ex class has before and I always leave feeling like I got a great workout and I’ve developed many friendships from going to Body Pump so I especially looked forward to going.